For sleeping

 Responsible bivouac best practice

-→ Bivouacking is permitted in the massif from 7pm to 9am only.
+→ Bivouacking is tolerated in the massif from 7pm to 9am only.

 → Allow 3 litres of water per person per day.
 Water points exist near most refuges ( beware, some springs dry up in season).
 Systematically purify torrent water (boiling, tablets or filter).
 Never draw water downstream from a village, herd or human settlement.